mkunz7/auto-southwest-check-in-gui/README.md

 ## Install

 ```
-apt install tmux
+apt install -y tmux
-tmux kill-session -t cgui 2>/dev/null
-tmux new -s cgui -d
 git clone ...
 cd ...
 go run website.go
 ```

-By default it only runs on localhost:8080 and expects southwest.py to be in `/root/auto-southwest-check-in`
+By default it only runs on localhost:8080 and expects southwest.py to be in `/root/auto-southwest-check-in` if you don't update the paths

 If you use this it's a good idea to pair it with a reverse proxy with authentication.

 ```
 wget https://github.com/caddyserver/caddy/releases/download/v2.7.5/caddy_2.7.5_linux_amd64.tar.gz
 tar xf caddy_2.7.5_linux_amd64.tar.gz
+CADDYUSER="admin"
-./caddy hash-password
+CADDYPASS=`./caddy hash-password -p REPLACEPASSWORD`
-nano Caddyfile
+SUBDOMAIN="yoursubdomain"
+cat > Caddyfile << EOF
-yourdomain.duckdns.org {
+$SUBDOMAIN.duckdns.org {
         reverse_proxy * 127.0.0.1:8080
         basicauth {
-  admin PASTEHERE
+                $USER $CADDYPASS
         }
 }
+EOF
 ./caddy run
 ```
 ## Screenshot